 If you still have unfulfilled dreams and aspirations, take the first step to get started.

 The Pennsylvania Higher Education Foundation is the first place to look.
 See if you qualify for the financial assistance they offer.
-Simply click on their link at left.
+Simply click on their link at right.
 And do not stop there.
 Schools of nursing often have assistance for those in need as well.
 As an example, visit Villanova’s College of Nursing, link at left, to see what they have to offer and peruse their site to learn more about their programs to see if their program may be right for you.